fpgaprince/rtd/docs/source/index.rst

 From bits to bytes.
 My 2bits

-Add simulation, verification and test.
+*  Add simulation, verification and test.
-Add tools, vendor and third party.
+*  Add tools, vendor and third party.
-Add projects, with real world scenarios.
+*  Add projects, with real world scenarios.
-Add references, links
+*  Add references, links
-Add books
+*  Add books
-Add bio
+*  Add bio

 .. note::

+   If you stumble upon this,
    This project is under active development.

 Contents